noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   - instead of inferring TYPES from VALUES like `val x = 42 == Int`
   - the scala compiler is able to do the opposite: infer VALUES from TYPES
     - works when there is exactly ONE value for a type, the compiler can provide the value to us
-- generics: use type parameters to enable a type annotation to be used with more than one type
+- type parameters: i.e. construct for implementing generics/polymorphism, enable a type to be consumed in multiple types
+  - generics: a fn/class can be applied to arguments of many types; instances of a fn/class are creatd by type parameteriztion
+  - a type can have instances of many types
+- type erasure: type arams do not affect evaluation; i.e. are removed before evaluating the program
 - context parameters: instruct the compiler on how to inject values into code based on type annotations
   - first: let the compiler know that we expect it to pass the value as a parameter to some def
     - prefix the parameter with `using`